corpnewt/Hackintosh-Guide/building-the-usb-installer.md

 # Building the USB Installer

 Once you have your 8+GB USB installer, we need to make sure it's set up properly.
-If you don't plan on patching the installer \(and I don't\) - you want the USB setup the following way:
+If you don't plan on patching the installer \(and I don't\) - you want the USB setup the following way 。:

 * GUID Partition Map
 * 1 Partition